-Procedure Manual Claims Adjuster Reference Section
+Procedure Manual

-The Procedure Manuals are to be used as reference tools in conjunction with, and as an adjunct to, Title 34, Chapter 9 of the Official Code of Georgia Annotated and the Rules and Regulations of the State Board of Workers' Compensation.
-The Procedure Manuals are updated annually to reflect any changes in the workers' compensation law or rules.
-Copies of the Procedure Manuals may be obtained online at the Board's web site at www.sbwc.georgia.gov.
+This Procedure Manual is to be used as a reference tool in conjunction with and as an adjunct to Title 34, Chapter 9 of the Official Code of Georgia Annotated and the Rules and Regulations of the State Board of Workers' Compensation.
+The Procedure Manual is updated annually to reflect any changes in the workers' compensation law or rules.
+Copies of the Procedure Manual may be obtained on line at the Board's web site at www.sbwc.georgia.gov.